insentia/windows_ad/README.md

-For the group members respect the syntax : '"samaccountname","samaccountname"' and if only one member :'"jre"' The module doesn't delete users if you let ensure to present, and modify only the members list Otherwise, if you let in the list the members you want to delete and put ensure to absent the module will delete only the members in the list
+For the group members respect the syntax : '"samaccountname","samaccountname"' and if only one member :'"jre"' The module doesn't delete users if you let ensure to present, and modify only the members list Otherwise, if you let in the list of the members you want to delete and put ensure to absent, then the module will delete only the members in the list

 ### Known issues
 Sometimes the generated password doesn't meet the windows requirement, however the user is created but not enabled